hyperledger/iroha-2-docs/src/guide/appendix/running-iroha-on-bare-metal.md

 export PATH="$PATH:$(pwd)/Git/iroha/target/debug"
 ```

-This way you can run `iroha` from any directory, without having to worry about configuration paths and/or specifying the full path to the Iroha executable.
+This way you can run `iroha` from any directory without having to worry about configuration paths, and/or specifying the full path to the Iroha executable.

 The instructions here should probably be made permanent, which you can do by adding the following environment variables to your startup shell.
-On older Linux systems, you copy and paste everything except `cd ~` to `~/.bashrc`.
-On macs running Mac OS X 10.6 and later, as well as some Linux systems, you want to add the same lines to `~/.zshrc`.
+On older Linux systems, copy and paste everything except `cd ~` to `~/.bashrc`.
+On macs running Mac OS X 10.6 and later, as well as some Linux systems, add the same lines to `~/.zshrc`.

 ::: tip

 This process is almost universally unreliable and messy, and it’s likely that your system is special in that it breaks some of our assumptions.
-If the above optional steps didn’t work for you, you can keep working in the `~/Git/iroha/configs/peer/` folder, and run iroha by doing `~/Git/iroha/target/debug/iroha`.
-This makes the command-line a little harder to read, which is why we recommend settin up your environment first.
+If the above optional steps didn’t work for you, you can keep working in the `~/Git/iroha/configs/peer/` folder, and run iroha by using `~/Git/iroha/target/debug/iroha`.
+This makes the command-line a little harder to read, which is why we recommend setting up your environment first.

 :::